 Snaps enjoyed a period of some 40 years taking pictures of people strolling around the East coast resort of Bridlington.
-Here is a short history of the firm, and links to an exhibition on the images are given at the bottom of the page.
+Here is a short history of the firm.

 Photographer William Foster Brigham, a fellow of the Royal Photography Society, opened an upmarket portrait studio on The Promenade in the town around the turn of the last century.
 To tap into the general tourist trade he then opened a second studio overlooking Bridlington Harbour at 18 Prince Street in 1919 (and possibly buying out an existing rival photography business carried on across the road in doing so).

 Snaps, as the new business was named, was a general photographic shop offering all manner of services, including ‘developing and printing’, ‘enlarging for amateurs’ and prints ready by the next day.
 The shop also sold cameras, film and plates.

 Snaps pushed Walking Pictures during the summer months, with the results displayed in glass fronted cabinets at the side of the building the next day.
 “Photos by Mr. Snaps Are Down These Steps” read a large hand-painted sign at the corner of the shop.
 People could make a note of the print number and buy in the shop.

 Every attempt was made to ensure the Snaps building was as eye-catching as possible, via signs above and below the windows, in huge letters painted on the end gable wall and even across the roof.
 A big ‘Snaps’ sign in illuminated flashing bulbs lit up the building after dusk.
 To complete the advertising, their catchy slogan, “Go home on a postcard”, was displayed on the side of the building.